WhatToDo-Organisation/rust_docker/README.md

-# README for Rust Docker setup for M1 Macs
+# Rust Docker setup for M1 Macs

 Running Rust applications with Diesel on M1 Macs can be challenging due to missing necessary libraries.
 This repository offers a Docker solution to seamlessly run your Rust applications, ensuring compatibility and ease of setup.